Fast Fashion and the Environment

 Advocacy

-Most of the stores that populate our shopping malls are perpetrators of fast-fashion.
+Most of the stores that populate our shopping malls are perpetrators of fast fashion.
 Another way for you to make an impact on the fast-fashion industry is to write to fast-fashion brands and advocate for their companies to do better.
-Use your power as a consumer to express your desire for them to change, and how their involvement with fast-fashion will affect your relationship with their store.
+Use your power as a consumer to express your desire for them to change, and how their involvement with fast fashion will affect your relationship with their store.

 There are many ways to make an impact on the fast-fashion industry.
 Above all else, it is important to be mindful of our decisions as consumers and think about the long-term impact of these decisions.
-While throwing a stitch to repair your jeans seems like a rather small step when compared to the global fast-fashion industry, these small actions can result in great change overtime!
+While throwing a stitch to repair your jeans seems like a rather small step when compared to the global fast-fashion industry, these small actions can result in great change over time!

 Learn More About